 During her time with WIE, she has been involved in a number of women-focused endeavors including developing a leadership program – WIE Lead – for women engineering students, co-authoring of a book on the accomplishments of women engineers at the University of Illinois, serving on the committee responsible for the artist selection and overall creation and placement of a statue on engineering campus celebrating women engineers, and collaborating with the International Programs in Engineering office to establish a study abroad program for Women in Business and Technology with ORT University in Montevideo, Uruguay.
 Angie and her husband have two children and live in Mahomet.

 Carolyn Hughes supports the programming efforts of Women in Engineering.
 She earned a BS in Engineering Technology from Eastern Illinois University.
 Carolyn has two children and lives in Champaign.

 Dr. Susan Larson – Past Director

 Dr. Susan Larson is an assistant dean and a faculty member in the Department of Civil and Environmental Engineering.
-She also oversees the First Year Engineering Undeclared Program in the College of Engineering.
+She also oversees the First Year Engineering Undeclared Program in The Grainger College of Engineering.
 She earned undergraduate degrees in physics and German at Washington University in St. Louis.
 She received her MS and PhD in environmental engineering science at the California Institute of Technology before joining Illinois as a faculty member.
 She has received campus and national teaching awards.
-Within the College of Engineering, she has been recognized with the Everitt Award for Teaching Excellence and the Stanley H. Pierce Award.
+Within The Grainger College of Engineering, she has been recognized with the Everitt Award for Teaching Excellence and the Stanley H. Pierce Award.
 She has also received an award for Outstanding Teaching in Environmental Engineering and Science from the Association of Environmental Engineering and Science Professors and McGraw Hill.
 Her research focuses on the behavior of air pollutants and has been recognized with a Presidential Young Investigator Award and an Illinois Junior Xerox Award.